 In Elizabethan times it had been believed that the accumulation of female sperm known as “Green Sickness” drove women insane.
 This view had not changed in the three hundred years since and the hysteria, or insanity, could be relieved by operating on the clitoris or by forced masturbation.
 Such operations were indeed carried out but remained a secret as knowledge of such would reduce the woman’s value in the marriage bed.

 In 1885 the Criminal Law Amendment Act criminalised acts of gross indecency between men, but there was no provision made in the law for women committing a similar offence.
 It is believed that Queen Victoria herself struck out the clause referring to women refusing to believe that such a thing existed.
 Lesbianism then was a myth.
 Two overtly lesbian women in a relationship would be referred to as “companions.”

 There might be much sniggering behind handkerchiefs but the fact that they might enjoy having sex with one another remained if not unthinkable then unmentionable.

-Homosexual relations between men remained very different however, and was not only considered an abomination but an overt threat to society.
-Indeed, prior to 1861 its practice had been a capital offence with the last men executed for committing a homosexual offence being as recent as 1830.
+Homosexual relations between men however remained at the forefront of the public imagination and was not only considered an abomination butd an overt threat to society.
+Indeed, prior to 1861 its practice had been a capital offence.
+The last man executed for committing a homosexual offence had been as late as 1830.

 There were to be a number of high-profile homosexual scandals during the Victorian era.
 One in particular was to strike at the very heart of the British Establishment.